Truing Wire Wheels

 The tools that you will need to true wire wheels are: a spoke wrench.
 Moss Motors sells a good one, part # 385-800 at $11.95.
 I found that the one I got needed the opening made bigger with a small file and this only took a minute or so.
 A fixture to hold the wheel while spinning to check for true is a great help.
 I make my own from an old hub, brake rotor and a piece of pipe.
 You can also jack up the front of your car and use the front hub for this task.
 You should also have a supply of spare nipples and spare Spokes, long and short appropriate to the size wheel you are working on.
 While it is easier to work on the wheel with the tire removed, you can replace spokes and nipples and true wheels with the tires mounted on the wheels.
 You will need to break the bead on the front edge of the rim (let all the air out first) by jumping on the tire to break the bead.
 You can then hold the tire down to expose the nipples with some small blocks of wood.

-There are two types of wire wheels that you may encounter, chrome plated and painted.
-While chrome plated wires are the most expensive and are the most glitzy, they have a problem that the painted don't.
+There are three types of wire wheels that you may encounter, chrome plated, painted and the newest all-stainless steel.
+Polished stainless steel is by far the most expensive.
+Chrome plated wires are less expensive and as glitzy.
+They have a problem that the painted don't.
 The problem is rust.
 Sure, painted wires rust just as chrome wires do.
 But with painted wires we can use heat to free the spokes that have rusted to their respective nipple.
-With chrome wires the enthusiast will have to use patients and liberal amounts of penetrating oil such as Liquid Wrench, and still the rusted spoke may eventually need to be cut out of the wheel, thus destroying that spoke and nipple.
+With chrome wires the enthusiast will have to use patience and liberal amounts of penetrating oil such as Liquid Wrench, and still the rusted spoke may eventually need to be cut out of the wheel, thus destroying that spoke and nipple.

 To free a rusted spoke on a painted wheel, heat the nipple to cherry red hot and then immediately quench with a rag soaked in cold water.
 When quenching, you will hear a noticeable pop that will tell you that the spoke has freed itself from the nipple.
 The heat process will discolor the spoke and the nipple.
 You can also try Paul Herman's combination of Liquid Wrench and the heat torch which is reputedly a sure thing.
 If the wheel is to be painted, so what?
 If the wheel was a chrome, the heat discoloration will have spoiled the spoke and the nipple.